apilayer pdflayer logo

 First check

 Sign up to obtain an API key.
-Use the key to authenticate requests for converting HTML or URLs to PDF.
+Use the key to authenticate requests for converting HTML or URLs to PDF format.

 Auth